EuBI-Bridge

 eubi to_zarr multichannel_timeseries multichannel_timeseries_concat-ct_zarr --channel_tag Channel --time_tag T --concatenation_axes ct

-Note that both axes are specified with the argument --concatenation_axes ct
+Note that both axes are specified with the argument --concatenation_axes ct.

 Output: